 • Leads the Agricultural Advisory Council

-Seeking to ensure that the needs of rural Illinois receive the attention they deserve from her office, Attorney General Madigan continued and expanded the Agricultural Advisory Council to advise her staff on agricultural policy issues and concerns.
+Seeking to ensure that the needs of rural Illinois receive the attention they deserve from the Attorney General's Office.
 Formed in Spring 2000, the council meets twice a year to discuss issues important to the agricultural community and to develop programs within the Attorney General’s office that will assist producers throughout the state.

 From the Fields to the Labs: Methamphetamine and Agriculture